Parent Information: SEND Information Report

 - Which allows the attainment gap to close between the pupil and children of the same age

-For pupils with or without an EHCP there will be an Annual Review of the provision made for the child which will enable an evaluation of the effectiveness of the special provision to be made.
+For pupils with an EHCP there will be an Annual Review of the provision made for the child which will enable an evaluation of the effectiveness of the special provision to be made.
 The collation of all annual review evaluations of effectiveness will be reported to the governing body.

 How is extra support allocated to children and how do they move between the different levels?